Statewide Transportation Improvement Program (STIP)

 - FFY2016 Tribal Transportation Program (TTP)

-- FFY2016 20 Year Fiscally Constrained Projection of Highway Receipts and Expenditures
+- 20 Year Forecast Fiscally Constrained Projection of Highway Receipts and Expenditures

 NDOT Work Program

-NDOT's Work Program lists transportation projects than NDOT intends to work on during the current fiscal year and a complete list of projects can be found here:
+NDOT's Work Program lists transportation projects that NDOT intends to work on during the current fiscal year and a complete list of projects can be found here:

 Projects in the Work Program are sorted by county with each of the 17 counties represented with its own section and a section for the Tahoe MPO (TMPO).